Digital Signage in K-12 Classrooms | Chapter 2

 In chapter one of this three-part series on K-12 digital signage, the student-teacher dynamic — how each relates to today’s technology — was discussed.
-Chapter two of this series looks at how digital signage in K-12 classrooms is quickly becoming a preferred and sought after tool for educating students.
+So, in chapter two, we look at how digital signage in K-12 classrooms is quickly becoming a sought after tool for educating students.

 No longer confined to common areas such as the school library or cafeteria, digital signage is proving to be an exciting and efficient tool for engaging today’s students.

-The days of wall-to-wall encyclopedias and 20-pound dictionaries are long gone.
-The students of today are used to having information at their fingertips 24/7.
-They don’t see technology as a challenge.
-They’ve grown up with it, and – if given the choice – they’d prefer to use it more often.
+Today, kids have no concept of wall-to-wall encyclopedias and 20-pound dictionaries.
+Students having information at their fingertips 24/7.
+Consequently, they don’t see technology as a challenge.
+Also, they’ve grown up with it, and – if given the choice – they’d prefer to use it more often.

 Case in point, the 2015 Pearson Student Mobile Device Survey found that most students, grades 4-12, would like to increase the usage of mobile devices in the classroom.
-This included 72% of elementary school students, 66% of middle school students and 54% of high school students.
+In fact, this included 72% of elementary school students, 66% of middle school students and 54% of high school students.

 With the excitement for classroom technology increasing with each new generation of students, educators must adapt in order to provide proper stimulation.
 K-12 digital signage networks provide the perfect solution.

 First and foremost, digital signage in K-12 classrooms refocuses and reenergizes the student body.
 Take the Eloy Elementary School District in Arizona, for example.
-They are set in a farming community where the majority of the population lives below the poverty level.
+Set in a farming community, the majority of the population lives below the poverty level.
 Due to lack of funding, their classroom technology had become outdated.
 Student engagement was suffering, as was attendance.